cvijdea-bd/rust-labs-2025/coursework/LAB3.md

 * 21c (1 register, 16-bit constant pool index) - e.g., `const-string vAA, string@BBBB`
 * 35c (3 registers, 16-bit constant pool index) - e.g., `invoke-virtual {vC, vD, vE}, method@BBBB`

+>⚠️ Note that if you choose to support only a subset of opcodes, you will still need to handle the size for every opcode, to be able jump over the instruction bytes.

 For each instruction, print:
 1. The instruction name (from opcode)
 2. Register operands